sgtsmall/VK2BV_Direwolf/docs/VK2BV_direwolflite_build.md

 >
 > If the values are correct enter Y  [n]Y

-Sample files are now in dconf
+Sample files are now in dconf/sample

 This generates the sample file